bhargavi-codes/person-details-app/README.md

 1.Name
 2.Date of birth
 3.Address
-4.Phone
+4.Phone Number
-Backend Integration:All data is stored securely in a MySQL database.
+Backend Integration: All data is stored securely in a MySQL database.
-View Records:A separate page displays all stored records in a neat, tabular format.
+View Records: A separate page displays all stored records in a neat, tabular format.
-Scalable Design:Allows for the addition of multiple users.
+Scalable Design: Allows for the addition of multiple users.

 TECHNOLOGIES USED
 1.Frontend: HTML, CSS